rrumale/machine-learning-live-labs/oml-services/oml-notebook-and-automl-ui/oml-notebook-and-automl-ui.md

   The AutoML Classification will run for several minutes showing which top 5 algorithms have a higher Balanced Accuracy.
 The running process takes around 10 minutes.

-* And the result of the Auto ML
+* And the result of the Auto ML Classification

   ![Classification Experiment Result](images/automl-screenshot-11.jpg)